 - 1 14-ounce can full-fat coconut milk chilled overnight in the fridge

-Add the mashed avocados, stevia, and chocolate mixture to your food proesser and process until smooth.
+- Add the mashed avocados, maple syrup, vanilla extract, and chocolate mixture to your food proesser and process until smooth.

-Beat on high with an electric mixer until it’s smooth and light.
+- Beat on high with an electric mixer until it’s smooth and light.
 This could take up to five minutes.
-Add the stevia to taste and beat for another thirty seconds or so.
+Add the sugar and vanilla extract and beat for another thirty seconds or so.

 - Mini Chocolate Marble Cheesecake